achenchi7/data-pipeline/README.md

 - **Apache airflow:**

 ### Docker compose configuration
-The docker-compose.yml file orchestrates the setup of the various services required by the data pipeline.
-It spins up Kafka, Zookeeper, Spark, Cassandra, and Airflow in separate Docker containers, allowing each service to run in isolation while being able to communicate with each other over the defined network.
+The `docker-compose.yml` file orchestrates the setup of the various services required by the data pipeline.
+It spins up `Kafka`, `Zookeeper`, `Spark`, `Cassandra`, and `Airflow` in separate Docker containers, allowing each service to run in isolation while being able to communicate with each other over the defined network.

 #### Key components
-**Kafka Broker:** Set up to handle data ingestion.
+- **Kafka Broker:** Set up to handle data ingestion.
 Kafka receives messages that will be processed by Spark.
-**Zookeeper:** Coordinates and manages Kafka brokers.
+- **Zookeeper:** Coordinates and manages Kafka brokers.
-**Schema Registry:** Provides a centralized repository for storing Avro schemas that Kafka will use.
+- **Schema Registry:** Provides a centralized repository for storing Avro schemas that Kafka will use.
-**Spark Master and Worker:** Spark's master node manages worker nodes that process data in parallel.
+- **Spark Master and Worker:** Spark's master node manages worker nodes that process data in parallel.
-**Cassandra:** Stores the processed data.
+- **Cassandra:** Stores the processed data.
-**NiFi:** Enables data flow management for complex data routing between components.
+- **NiFi:** Enables data flow management for complex data routing between components.

 #### The architecture
 Below is a visualization of the data pipeline architecture